rheijuan/Story/Story.md

 # Chapter 7: A Bad Chapter

 The world ended because of the cats that took of the company.
+They destroyed everything with their claws.

 # Conclusion